Colonoscopy NYC | Colonoscopy Doctor Gastroenterologist NYC

 You lie on your side or your back while the doctor slowly inserts the colonoscope into your rectum and advances it along your large intestine to examine its lining.
 While video from the device displays on a monitor in real time, Dr. Khodadadian controls its movements — where he wants it to go, where he wants to look — by using the controls on the handle.
 Dr. Khodadadian examines the lining of your colon again as he withdraws the device.

 The the NYC colonoscopy specialist doesn’t find anything in the lining of your colon, that doesn’t mean the colonoscopy was a waste of time.
 These results will be used as a baseline for future tests.
 If you’re over 50 years of age with no history of colon cancer, you should still have a colonoscopy during the surveillance period your doctor recommends.
+Certain ethnic groups, including african americans should be screened at younger ages as well as patients with family history of colon cancer or early polyps.

 If Dr. Khodadadian finds an area that he wants to study further, he can pass instruments through the colonoscope to retrieve a biopsy — a small tissue sample — to have analyzed.
 Biopsies can help identify many conditions; the doctor may take one even if he doesn’t suspect cancer.

 Dr. Khodadadian looks specifically for polyps during your colonoscopy.
 Polyps are abnormal growths in the colon lining that vary in size from a tiny dot to several inches.
-They usually are non-cancerous, but he will destroy them or remove them during the examination and sometimes send them to the laboratory for analysis.
+They usually are non-cancerous, but he will destroy them or remove them during the examination and send them to the laboratory for analysis.
 Because cancer begins in polyps, removing them is a first step toward preventing colon cancer.
 You won’t feel any pain during this process.

 Dr. Khodadadian removes polyps with the biopsy instruments or with wire loops called snares.
 Using a technique called “snare polypectomy,” he passes a wire loop through the colonoscope and circles the polyp at its base.
 He then removes the polyp from your intestinal wall with an electrical current.
 Snare polypectomy is painless.